DREEBIT/swagger-manager/README.md

 ## Features

 - Backend
--- Build with SailsJS
+    - Build with SailsJS
--- RESTful webservice
+    - RESTful webservice
--- Supports different database adapters like MySQL or MongoDB
+    - Supports different database adapters like MySQL or MongoDB

 - Frontend
--- Build with AngularJS
+    - Build with AngularJS
--- Material Design
+    - Material Design

 - Swagger Support
--- link a SwaggerUI distribution for viewing your specifications
+    - Link a SwaggerUI distribution for viewing your specifications
+    - Export API specification in Swagger compatible format
+    - Use your specification for generating code to various languages (Swagger CodeGen)

 ## Requirements

 - NodeJS, npm
 - Bower
-- Ruby, Compass
+- Ruby (Bundler)
 - Apache Web-Server
 - Database (MySQL, MongoDB)